 1. One-page statement or cover letter explaining both your commitment to public interest law and the sections you are interested in working with while at the Colorado Attorney General’s Office;

-2. OFFICIAL law school transcript;
+2. OFFICIAL law school transcript (can be sent via e-mail);

 3. Contact information for three professional references;